All Cried Out (Lisa Lisa and Cult Jam song): Allure version

 In 1997, American contemporary R&B group Allure included their version of "All Cried Out" on their eponymous debut studio album (1997).
 The song features fellow R&B group 112 and was produced by Cory Rooney, Walter Afanasieff and Mariah Carey.

 Allure's version became the group's biggest hit, peaking at number four on the US Billboard Hot 100 the week of November 22, 1997.
 The single was eventually certified gold for shipments exceeding 500,000; it ultimately sold over 800,000.
-It charted on the Billboard Year-End charts for two years in a row, reaching number 43 on the 1997 chart and number 84 on the 1998 chart.
+It appeared on two consecutive Billboard year-end charts, ranking at number 43 on the 1997 chart and number 84 on the 1998 chart.
+Worldwide, the song entered the top 10 in the Netherlands and New Zealand.

 Critical reception

 British magazine Music Week rated the song four out of five, stating that "this ballad shows the four girls' voices at their full potential."

 Music video

 The official music video for the song was directed by Christopher Erskin.